 Research has shown people are more likely to be influenced by a referral whom they know personally over any other form of marketing or advertising.
 The referred client already know and trust someone who is referring you to them for good services you are doing for them.

 So the trust factor which is the most important aspect of building the client relationship is already high which makes it easy to convert the client.

 This is one of the easier methods of marketing and has always worked very well for me.

 There is no cost involved on your part apart from the fact that you are writing an email and asking for a referral.
 So it is a very cost-effective method of building clients.

 I used an email template to my client with thanks note for payment and asking them for referrals.

 Thank you for the payment.
-It is a (was) pleasure working with you.
+It was pleasure working with you.

 If you have any other upcoming work in XenForo or vBulletin or PHP in general, I will be more than happy to be part of it.

-As a gesture of thanks I will be more than happy to offer a discount to you in the our upcoming project.
+As a gesture of thanks I will be more than happy to offer you a discount in our next project.

 Further Reading …